 It’s not just the images.
 Turns out people are ok with texts that are barely legible if you pretend they were written by a cat.
 There are successful bloggers out there who write blogs from their cat’s point of view.
 And these cats aren’t really good at grammar or spelling either.
 So much for readability.

-These posts get shared like hotcakes in social media (assuming you’re the kind of person who loves sharing his hotcakes!)
+These posts get shared in social media.
 There is obviously a wide audience who finds great entertainment value in them.

 Know Your Niche & Your Audience